Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - **Potential for Confusion:** Clear documentation needed for developers unfamiliar with the codebase.
 - **Overhead in Memory Usage:** Adapters can consume additional memory.

+### NOTE :

+At first sight, the "Bridge pattern" looks a lot like the "Adapter pattern" in that a class is used to convert one kind of interface to another.
+However, the intent of the Adapter pattern is to make one or more classes' interfaces look the same as that of a particular class.
+The Bridge pattern is designed to separate a class's interface from its implementation so you can vary or replace the implementation without changing the client code.

 ## Bridge 🌉

 The Bridge pattern is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
 It offers a way to separate a system’s "abstractions" from its "implementations".